LDMX-Software/fire/README.md

 - Header for event-wide information: fire::EventHeader
 - Header for run-wide information: fire::RunHeader
-- Simple serialization of user-defined classes allowing for quick h5py-based analyses: fire::h5
+- Simple serialization of user-defined classes allowing for quick h5py-based analyses: fire::io
 - Run-time configuration via a python script: fire::config and \pythonpackage
 - Drop/Keep Rules: Regex-based rules for copying data from input file to output file or choosing to _not_ save data created during processing: fire::Event